AceLikesGhosts/veddit/README.md

 # veddit
 > a simplistic reddit wrapper for V

+### installation
+this project is listed on [vpm](https://vpm.vlang.io) meaning you are able to pull it into your workspace by simply running `v install acelikesghosts.veddit`, or you can add it into your `v.mod` file if you'd like it to be project specific

 ### usage:
 a few simplistic applications can be found in [the examples folder](./examples),